gjzim/bitbook/README.md

 ## Bitbook

-Bitbook is a rudimentary social network built with Laravel, tailwindcss, and Apline.js.
+Bitbook is a simple social network built with Laravel, tailwindcss, and Apline.js.